merenlab/merenlab.org/tutorials/infant-gut/index.md

 See, it *really* is abundant (every dot here is the coverage of a nucleotide position that was reported as a variable position).

 OK.
-Clearly, we have no way of knowing the extent of variation within this bin through this perspective.
+Clearly, we have no way of knowing the extent of variation within this {% include ARTIFACT name="bin" text="bin" %} through this perspective.
 But `anvi-gen-variability-profile` is exactly for that purpose, and that's what we will do here using two different methods to visualize its report (using R, and using anvi'o).

 Let's first generate the SNV profile output file, [details of which were described extensively here]({% post_url anvio/2015-07-20-analyzing-variability %}#the-output-matrix).
 Here it is: